Mid-Atlantic Christian University: Academics

 The university offers Bachelor of Theology, Bachelor of Arts, and Bachelor of Science degrees.
 All students major in biblical studies, and can double major in Applied Linguistics, Cross-Cultural Ministry, General Ministry, Leadership & Administration, Preaching, or Youth and Family Ministry.
 MACU added a military science minor through Army ROTC in 2010.

 MACU has agreements with Elizabeth City State University and College of the Albemarle allowing dual enrollment.

 Athletics

 Mid-Atlantic Christian (MACU) athletic teams are known as the Mustangs.
 The university is a member of the United States Collegiate Athletic Association (USCAA; which they joined since December 2012) primarily competing as a founding member of the Eastern Metro Athletic Conference (EMAC) since the 2018–19 academic year.

-MACU currently fields six varsity sports: Men's sports include basketball, golf and soccer; while women's sports include basketball, soccer and volleyball.
+MACU currently fields seven varsity sports: Men's sports include basketball, baseball, golf and soccer; while women's sports include basketball, soccer and volleyball.

 MACU also has intramural sports that vary by semester.
 These have included flag football, basketball, volleyball, kickball, wiffle ball, and many more.
 There are also tournaments played among the students in the lobbies utilizing the pool table, ping pong table and foosball table.